Screening, Diagnosis and Treatment Options

 In the months and years after you have been treated for bladder cancer, it's important that you continue to monitor your health.
 Bladder cancer can come back, so be sure to schedule and keep follow-up appointments with your doctor.
 Depending on your situation, you may need a cystoscopy every several months, just to check that the cancer has not returned.
 Undergoing these tests may be stressful, but they are necessary in guarding your health.

 Take good care of yourself and eat a healthy diet.
-If you experience any of these symptoms, talk to your doctor about immediate follow-up.
+Talk to your doctor about immediate follow-up if you experience any of these symptoms:

 - Painful urination

 As you recover, allow your body time to heal.
 Be sure to join a support group, so you can share your story with other cancer survivors.
 Remember that you are not alone, and never hesitate to accept the help and support that is offered to you.